Brunch & Batter

 • 📖Recipe

-Cardamom pods in a mortal and pestle.
+Cardamom pods in a mortar with a pestle.

 • Cardamom- I used ground cardamom.
 You can certainly grind your own cardamom from pods if you have them- just note the flavor will be stronger.
 If you do, I highly recommend toasting the pods first, then grinding them.
 If you are toasting cardamom pods and then grinding them, look for green cardamom pods.